-Secretary.
-Marjorie Gaestel is retired after serving 25 years as a bookkeeper with the Point Pleasant, New Jersey, Board of Education.
+Marjorie Gaestel – Board Historian/Archivist is retired after serving 25 years as a bookkeeper with the Point Pleasant, New Jersey, Board of Education.
 She attended Ocean County College, N.J.
 She is a member of the Point Pleasant Historical Society, an avid genealogist, a daughter of the Union Army, and a student of Washington family history.

 William E. Jackson, now retired, practiced law for more than 40 years in Washington, D.C.
 Educated as an engineer and lawyer, his practice dealt with intellectual property and business litigation.
 His activities have included Moot Court Judge for Intellectual Property Competition, George Washington University Law School.
 He has also been active with the Land Conservancy of Adams County, Gettysburg, Pennsylvania; and the preservation of his family farm located near the Gettysburg Civil War battlefield.

-Bill Senseney was born and raised in Jefferson County.
+Bill Senseney was born and raised in Jefferson County and is now retired.
 After receiving a BS in business administration from West Virginia University, Bill took over active management of the family business.
 In the ensuing 15 years, he raised a family, farmed, served as president of the Charles Town Retail Merchants Association, became a member of the Jefferson County Planning Commission, and began distance running.
-Bill served eight years as sheriff and treasurer of the county and is presently serving his fourth term as Magistrate.
+Bill served eight years as sheriff and treasurer of the county and four terms as Magistrate.

 Robin Huyett Thomas, a resident of Charles Town with roots deep in West Virginia, is an accomplished interior designer, painter, and potter with bachelor of science degrees in fine arts and interior design from the University of South Carolina and Virginia Commonwealth University, respectively.
 As a commercial interior designer, she has managed projects for many government agencies, including the Department of Defense, which presented her with two awards for her work on the post-911 Pentagon reconstruction program.
 Active in civic affairs, she also plays polo and has chaired the Friends’ major fundraiser, the Washington Family Homes Tour.